 All outside activities are covered including consulting, research, instruction, and self-employment, regardless of employer or organization where the activity will take place.

-Start with your supervisor first as he or she may know the answer from reviewing and approving OCR/OE requests from others in your department/unit.
-Then if you still have questions, please feel free to contact your college dean/division head and then the Office of the Provost at firstname.lastname@example.org.
+Start with your supervisor first as they may know the answer from reviewing and approving OCR/OE requests from others in your department/unit.
+Then if you still have questions, please feel free to contact your college dean/division head and then the Office of the Provost at email@example.com.

 OCR pertains to State of Illinois' statute on outside consulting and research and OE pertains to NIU Board of Trustees' regulation on outside employment.
 The 110 ILCS 100/1et seq. statutes on outside consulting and research do not pertain to research or consultation for federal, state or local governments.
 The university's chief legal officer has determined this legislation is not applicable to non-faculty or non-administrative employees or to any faculty or administrative employees whose appointments are less than full-time.
 The legislation does not require any report of compensation a faculty member or administrative employee may receive for performing private outside services.

-Yes, provided each has been requested and approved by your supervisor before the start date of the activities, and has been reviewed and processed by the college dean/division head, and the Office of the Provost.
+Yes, provided each request complies with the policies and has been approved by your supervisor before the start date of the activities, and has been reviewed and processed by the college dean/division head, and the Office of the Provost.

 Yes.
-In order to avoid conflict of commitment, and per the university’s Academic Policies and Procedures, faculty and administrative employees are allowed to participate in outside activities for up to a maximum of one day per week (i.e., 40 days per appointment year for those on academic-year appointments).
+In order to avoid conflict of commitment, faculty and administrative employees are allowed to participate in outside activities for up to a maximum of one day per week during their academic year appointments (i.e., 40 days per academic year for those on academic-year appointments).
 As a reminder, all OCR/OE activities must be approved before employees engage in such activities.

 Disclosure and Approval

-No, covered employees must receive approval prior to commencement of any OCR/OE activity.
+No, faculty and administrative employees must receive approval prior to commencement of any OCR/OE activity.

 If your OCR/OE request is not approved by your supervisor then there is no process for appealing that action.
 You can, however, discuss it with your supervisor and resolve any concerns that might have led to the denial of your request.

-All faculty and administrative employees (Supportive Professional Staff) are required to obtain appropriate approval prior to engaging in any and all outside consulting and/or research or outside employment activities.
+All full-time faculty (tenured/tenure-track faculty, instructors, research faculty, clinical faculty, etc.) and administrative employees (Supportive Professional Staff) are required to obtain appropriate approval prior to engaging in any and all outside consulting and/or research or outside employment activities.